Introduction

 (C) Representative Ds-GFP fluorescence image in which fluorescence from cells in the disc proper has been computationally segregated from signal from the peripodial membrane.
 Left is a max projection of all sections.
 Middle is the surface projected signal from the disc proper.
 Right is the projected signal from the peripodial membrane.

-(D) Confocal images of a fat-GFP larval wing pouch showing GFP fluorescence (left) and staining of En and Wg proteins (right).
+(D) Confocal images of a fat-GFP third instar larval wing pouch showing GFP fluorescence (left) and staining of En and Wg proteins (right).
 Blue and red lines are the AP and DV axes of symmetry, respectively.
 Scale bar is 50 micrometers.

-Fat expression in ds and fj mutants.
+Fat expression in ds and fj mutants and Ds expression in fj mutants.

 (A) Moving line average of Fat-GFP fluorescence along the normalized AP axis.
 Shown are profiles from different ages (as indicated) of ds33k/UAO71 mutants.
 Shaded regions for each profile represent the standard error of the mean.

-(C) Moving line average of Fat-GFP fluorescence along the normalized AP axis of fj d1/p1 mutant wing pouches from 4-day old larvae.
+(C) Moving line average of Fat-GFP fluorescence along the normalized AP axis of wildtype and fj d1/p1 mutant wing pouches from 4-day old larvae.
 Shaded regions for each profile represent the standard error of the mean.

 Allometric growth of the notum-hinge is altered in ds and fat mutants.